top of page

 Mar 182 min read

-Behind the whiteboard # 2
+Behind the whiteboard # 2 | Different first aid courses

 I'm so far behind the whiteboard this week I'm sitting at my computer in the office.
 Today I'm Office Gail.
 One of the team that answers the emails, fields the phone calls, and apparently makes videos in between.
 So when I'm not Teaching Gail, I'm Office Gail or NZQA Gail.
 And the question that lands in our ears more than any other is: “Which course do I actually need?”
 So I made a video.
 Here it is.
 But if you'd rather read than watch, here’s the simple version.
 The short an